What is ectodermal dysplasia?

-Ectodermal dysplasia is a large group of inherited disorders characterised by a primary defect in hair, teeth, nails or sweat gland function, in addition to another abnormality in a tissue of ectodermal origin, e.g. ears, eyes, lips, mucous membranes of the mouth or nose, central nervous system.
+Ectodermal dysplasia is a large group of inherited disorders characterised by a primary defect in hair, teeth, nails or sweat gland function, in addition to another abnormality in a tissue of ectodermal origin.
+These are ears, eyes, lips, mucous membranes of the mouth or nose, and the central nervous system.

 The ectoderm is the outermost layer of cells in embryonic development and contributes to the formation of many parts of the body including all those described above.
 Ectodermal dysplasia occurs when the ectoderm of certain areas fails to develop normally.
 All ectodermal dysplasias are present from birth and are non-progressive.